 - To raise capital through issuing insecurities, whether debt or equity.
 However, an investment banker may also undertake several activities for a client.

-- An investment banker must be an excellent salesman.
+- He must be an excellent salesman.
 Therefore, this includes a strong communication network to reach out to and make things happen.

 - Analysis of investment data to support capital generation and other strategic decisions.
 Also, this data helps accurately price and value securities, such as bonds and stocks that they work with.

 - Gathering and provision of fact to appropriate clients for accurate decision making.
-An investment banker educates clients as much as they persuade them.
+He educates clients as much as they persuade them.